 With over a decade in Early Childhood Education, my teaching experience spans ages 3-21 in public school settings, (but mostly focused on Pre-K/K), urban education, bilingual education, special education (self-contained, inclusive, and in-home/community and parent training), Autism Intervention, a public charter school, coaching and supervising teachers, supporting and empowering parents, and educational consulting.
 Now, I’m a full-time mommy to three monstruitos.

 Mommy/momma: my favorite name and role.
-The child who first spoke those words is Aman, the smartest and funniest 2-year-old boy I’ve known (I know, we all say that…and we all mean it.)
-And now Ishabella, my sweet Izzie, has started saying it, and I know her twin brother Rohan will soon, but he’s currently focused on being the fastest crawler and charming the world with his sweet smile.
+The child who first spoke those words is Aman, the smartest, funniest, and fastest crocodile loving 5-year-old boy I’ve known.
+When I first started this blog journey, Ishabella, my sweet Izzie, had just started saying “mama”, and I knew her twin brother Rohan would soon babble that beautiful word too, though he was and remains more focused on charming the world with his sweet smile and laugh.
 Those are my babies, and I’m so grateful for every fun, exhausting, amusing, emotional roller coaster of a day with them.
-Yes, I have three kiddos under the age of 3.
+Yes, at one point I had three kids under the age of 2!
 And I still have my sanity!
 Although, my Aman often says that I have “too many kiddos” and that “mommy is crazy.”
 I said he was smart and funny, right?